anthonynguyent/javascript-drum-kit/README.md

 If you want to change the background image, replace the existing `background.jpg` file in the project directory with your desired image file.
 Update the CSS code in the `style.css` file to refer to the new background image file.

+## Demo

+You can view a live demo of the project [here](https://anthonynguyent.github.io/javascript-drum-kit/).

 ## License

 This project is licensed under the [MIT License](LICENSE).